Nine Days Menu

 To view the Nine Days menu, click HERE (menu subject to change without notice).

-In the next few weeks, many kosher restaurants NYC will create a special menu, called “The Nine Days Menu.”
+Many kosher restaurants are NYC create a special menu, called “The Nine Days Menu”.
 This menu includes fish and vegetarian options, replacing meat and chicken dishes from the regular menu.

 Kosher restaurants in Manhattan and other places in the world that usually serve kosher meat and wine, create a Nine Days Menu in order to remain open, since eating meat and drinking wine during these days is not permitted according to Jewish laws and customs.